MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ## Adding Google or Microsoft OAuth providers

-This library works with external OAuth providers.
-Below is an example of how you might add Google and/or Microsoft.
+This library works with external OAuth providers, and below is an example of how we implement this.

-To begin, for the example below to work, you will likely need to add these two NuGet packages:
+For the example below to work, please add these two NuGet packages:
 - [Microsoft.AspNetCore.Authentication.Google](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Google)
 - [Microsoft.AspNetCore.Authentication.MicrosoftAccount](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.MicrosoftAccount)

-The first is to support Google OAuth authentication, and the second for Microsoft.
-To learn more please see the [Microsoft documentation(https://learn.microsoft.com/en-us/aspnet/web-api/overview/security/external-authentication-services)] on this subject.
+Then add the code below to your Project.cs file.

 ```csharp
 // Example of adding OAuth Providers